IEA-CGIAR/IEABot/README.md

-# Probegram
+# IEABot
-This is a simple bash script that checks an HTTP URL and send you a notify if the resource is not reachable.<br />
+This is a simple bash script that checks an HTTP URL and sends you a notify if the resource is not reachable.<br />
 Note that you need `telegram-cli` installed on your machine.

 ====